Best Welding Jackets

 • Premium Flame-Retardant Fabric: It is made from ASTM 6413 compliant 9 oz FR black cotton to prevent and also extinguish fires.
 Anti-mildew and anti-static coatings in the fabric are some handy additions to ensure longevity and protection

 • Comfort: The lightweight cotton FR material, unlike the cowhide, is designed to be breathable.
-This allows for adequate airflow, which in turn allows for being cool without foregoing protection
+This allows for adequate airflow, which in turn provides for being cool without foregoing protection

 • Internal storage: It has one large internal pocket that offers protected storage

-• Neck Protection: The fordable collar also provides additional protection from arc rays, sparks, and spatter
+• Neck Protection: The fortable collar also provides additional protection from arc rays, sparks, and spatter

 • Machine Washable: The material used allows washability for up to 50 business cycles while maintaining its flame-retardant properties.
-This means that the welding jacket has a much longer lifespan even after wash
+This means that the welding jacket has a much longer lifespan even after washing

 • It is made from breathable, lightweight fabric